 With the Incubating Modules in Java 9, Oracle now allows developers to get their say in the developmental process.
 Incubator modules put APIs that are still in the developmental stage in the user’s domain.
 This is even as the API’s fate in being decided, its standardization or even removal is under consideration.

-In some ways it may seem similar to Project Amber that was released early this year in that both deal with unfinished APIs.
+The Incubator Module In some ways it may seem similar to Project Amber that was released early this year in that both deal with unfinished APIs.
 However, there are differences in how their developmental process is approach.
 While the goal behind Project Amber is to bring a time-bound priorityin API maturation, incubator modules is asking the wider OpenJDK Community to enhance the API itself.

 Under the incubator module, Oracle will put unfinished APIs in the public domain.
 Developers can work on these making changes and modifications.
 The new JDK release may include the changes and standardize the API or it may remove it entirely.
 The API can also be assimilated in an existing module.